Find Affordable College Courses

 Request Information

-With a ranking of #7, Spring Arbor University did quite well on this year’s best value schools for journalism students working on their bachelor’s degree.
-Located in the small suburb of Spring Arbor, Spring Arbor is a private not-for-profit school with a small student population.
+Spring Arbor University landed the #7 spot in the 2023 rankings for the best value bachelor’s degree journalism programs.
+Located in the small suburb of Spring Arbor, Spring Arbor is a private not-for-profit college with a small student population.

 Read full report on Journalism at Spring Arbor University